 - Maryland Mass Transit Administration (MTA) provides public transportation for the region, and Baltimore Link bus routes ‘CityLink Yellow (YW)‘ Local Link 76 City Hall to Southwest Park & Ride” and ‘Local Link 37 Old Court Metro to UMBC” have stops on campus.

 - Nearby Rail options include the Maryland Rail Commuter (MARC) and Amtrak stops: Halethorpe and BWI which connect with campus via Transit, cabs, and app-based ride options.

 - Check the MTA website for the most up to date information, which is also shared through the transit app.
 Marylanders with disabilities who are unable to use regular MTA options may apply for MTA mobility services.

 - Ride-sharing is a viable option for some situations, as well as cabs and app-based options.
-The carpool-matching system was discontinued by the vendor in Fall 2020 due to COVID-influenced low use..
+UMBC’s carpool-matching system has resumed and is linked here.
 App-based options include:

 - Campus Accessibility Maps are posted and updated on UMBC’s campus maps website.

-- If an accessible route feature is unavailable, cannot be overcome (e.g using a second elevator, a companion provides assistance with a door), report any repair or construction conditions to Facilities Management Work Control via 410-455-2550.
+- If an accessible route feature is unavailable, cannot be overcome (e.g using a second elevator, a companion provides assistance with a door), report any repair or construction conditions to Facilities Management Work Control via 410-455-2550 or FM’s ReADY system.
 If there is a personal safety issue – contact campus first responders via (410) 455-5555 or from the outdoor blue-lighted safety phones for assistance.
-Accessibility concerns may be reported online 24/7 via this link..
+Accessibility concerns may be reported online 24/7 via this link.

 - Accessible parking is located through out the campus, and our meters for paid parking are accessible as well.